🎉 Patent Granted — Our Agentic AI Framework has been officially patented | 30th September 2025 Know More

 There will be variations from the “happy-path” of the conversation when the AI system tries to answer in response to the scenarios described above.
 But, after the variations, it is expected to continue the original conversation.
 As an example, the AI system will say “So, what is your correct phone number” and then after capturing that, the system will continue from the point where flow was interrupted.
 What I was trying to explain was that, in CML we do not model variations where they are independent of the context and they will not change the current context.

-The other CML rule we created was never to model the individual conversational turns.
+The other CML rule we created was never to model the individual dialogue turns.
 As an example, referring to the above questionnaire, let’s assume that the AI system is presenting this questionnaire to collect personal information for an insurance process.
 Say, there are 5 questions in the questionnaire.
-According to the mentioned rule, we will simply consider the 5 questions as one conversational unit.
-In other words, we never represent individual conversational turns (such as questions in a questionnaire) in CML and we always group dialogs according to their context.
+According to the mentioned rule, we will simply consider the 5 questions as one agent unit.
+In other words, we never represent individual dialogue turns (such as questions in a questionnaire) in CML and we always group dialogs according to their context.

 Figure 1: An attempt to model a conversation with the flow chart approach.
 As you can see, it is very hard to highlight only the abstract meanings that are essential to visualize the overall behavior.
 Again, there is no unification and hence the conceptual aspects can vary in each modeling attempt.